 Caucus presidents would go on to win city office --

-The Caucus continues to do what it has been doing since its founding over 38 years ago: screening and endorsing candidates, registering voters, turning out the gay-friendly vote (including block walks, endorsement cards, and phone banks), and holding elected officials accountable.
+The Caucus continues to do what it has been doing since its founding in 1975: screening and endorsing candidates, registering voters, turning out the gay-friendly vote (including block walks, endorsement cards, and phone banks), and holding elected officials accountable.